NoManNayeem/FlaSQL/README.md

 For more details on the project structure, see the [Project Structure](./ProjectStructure.md) document.

+## Project Features
+For more details on the project features, see the [Project Features](./Features.md) document.

+## Visualization Ideas
+For more details on the project UI, see the [Project Visualization Ideas](./VisualizationSuggestion.md) document.

 ## Screenshots

 Here are some visuals of the FlaSQL application in action: